CIS5650-Fall-2025/Project1-CUDA-Flocking/README.md

 I anticipated that this implementation would have the fastest FPS because it made the positions and velocities of boids contiguous in memory.
 This allowed us to change how we accessed these values providing the boid's data with one less array than the uniform grid.
 Each access to global memory is expensive, therefore reducing the amount of reads improves performance.

 ![](images/results/CoherentFPSvs.NumberofBoids.png)
 ![](images/results/CoherentVelocityClock(ms)vs.Numberofboids.png)

 ### Uniform Grid Analysis
-The uniform grid algorithm checks based on a preprocessed grid,
 ![](images/results/UniformFPSvs.NumberofBoids.png)
 ![](images/results/UniformVelocityClock(ms)vs.Numberofboids.png)